 Where did the baby name Desnee come from in 1951?

-Desnee Sampson (with Billy the cat)
+Desnee Sampson and Billy the cat

-Desnee and Billy
+Desnee Sampson and Billy (part 1)

 The rare name Desnee was a one-hit wonder in the U.S. baby name data in the early 1950s: